Tom Kirdahy: Theatre career (2007–present)

+Broadway

 In 2007 he produced Deuce by Terrence McNally on Broadway starring Marian Seldes and Angela Lansbury.
 It was Lansbury's return to Broadway after more than twenty years.
 Kirdahy went on to produce the Tony-nominated revival of Ragtime (2009) and the revival of Master Class in the West End starring Tyne Daly (2011).

 In 2014, he produced Terrence McNally's play Mothers and Sons starring Tyne Daly, which was McNally's 20th Broadway production.
 The New York Times described the Tony nominated play as "an ambitious attempt to dramatize the head-spinning changes in Gay America", and "a resonant elegy for a ravaged generation".
 It marked the first time a legally wed gay couple was seen on a Broadway stage.

 In 2014, Kirdahy would go on to produce It's Only a Play, a satire of an opening night on Broadway.
 The cast included Nathan Lane, Matthew Broderick, Megan Mullally, Rupert Grint, Stockard Channing, F. Murray Abraham, and Micah Stock.
 It was directed by three-time Tony Award winner Jack O'Brien.
 The production broke box office records at the Gerald Schoenfeld Theatre where it was initially scheduled for an 18-week run.
 It's Only a Play transferred to the Bernard B. Jacobs Theatre and was extended to June 7, 2015.
 The production would subsequently star actors Martin Short, Katie Finneran, Maulik Pancholy, and T. R. Knight.

 Kirdahy followed up It's Only a Play with a production of The Visit, a musical with a book by Terrence McNally, music by John Kander, and lyrics by Fred Ebb.
 The musical was fifteen years in the making, but the production seen on Broadway was the result of a new team assembled by Kirdahy, which included Chita Rivera, Roger Rees, and directed by John Doyle, who Kirdahy stopped on an airplane in order to get the script read by him.
 The musical went on to earn five Tony nominations.